-Further translation can be achieved by using information in higher level protocols like HTTP [20] or TLS [9].
-Application proxies like nginx [38] use layer 7 protocol information to proxy towards backends.
+Further translation can be achieved by using information in higher level protocols like HTTP [19] or TLS [9].
+Application proxies like nginx [38] use layer 7 protocol information, like the requested hostname, to proxy towards backends.

 Within this proxying method, the underlying IP protocol can be changed from IPv6 to IPv4 and vice versa.
-However, the requested hostname that is usually used for selecting the backend is encrypted in TLS 1.3 [46], which poses a challenge for implementations.
+However, if using HTTPS with TLS 1.3 [46], the requested hostname that is usually used for selecting the backend can be encrypted, which poses a challenge for implementations.
 While protocol dependent translation has the highest amount of information to choose from for translation, complex parsers or even cryptographic methods are required for it.
-That reduces the opportunities of protocol dependent translation.
+That reduces the opportunities for) protocol dependent translations to run on devices with less sophisticated devices.